Skip to content

 Authentication

 Nuxt VueFire integrates with Firebase Authentication module to automatically synchronize the current user state on the server and the client.
-Activate this module by setting the vuefire.auth to true in nuxt.config.ts:
+Activate this module by setting the vuefire.auth.enabled to true in nuxt.config.ts:

 ts